Giovanni van Bronckhorst: Rangers

 On 18 November 2021, Van Bronckhorst was appointed manager of Rangers, 20 years after leaving as a player.
 He replaced Steven Gerrard, who had moved to Aston Villa.

 On his Rangers managerial debut, he won 2–0 at home to Sparta Prague in the UEFA Europa League group stage; on his Scottish Premiership debut on 28 November, he won 3–1 at Livingston.
 A run of seven consecutive league wins from his debut ended with a 1–1 draw at Aberdeen on 18 January 2022, and a series of ten unbeaten league games under his management ended on 2 February with a 3–0 loss at Celtic, ceding first place to the rivals.
 Van Bronckhorst's Rangers did not recover first place in the league, which went to Celtic under their new manager Ange Postecoglou.
 On the European front, the team made their first continental final since 2008 with knockout victories over Borussia Dortmund, Red Star Belgrade, Braga and RB Leipzig.
 They lost the 2022 final to Eintracht Frankfurt on penalties.
 Days later, Rangers won the Scottish Cup final 2–0 against Hearts for their first such trophy since 2009, having earlier beaten Celtic in the semi-finals.
 Rangers qualified for the 2022–23 UEFA Champions League group stage under van Bronckhorst, but then suffered six consecutive defeats in that tournament and fell nine points behind Celtic in the 2022–23 Scottish Premiership.
 Van Bronckhorst was sacked by Rangers on 21 November, during the World Cup break.

+Beşiktaş

+On 5 June 2024, Van Bronckhorst became the head coach of Turkish side Beşiktaş, by signing a two-year deal with an option for another one-year extension.
+He won the Turkish Super Cup and led the team to 8 matches undefeated in the league.
+Following the team's defeat by Israeli team Maccabi Tel Aviv in the Europa League he was sacked on 30 November 2024.

+Liverpool

+On 2 July 2025, Van Bronckhorst joined reigning Premier League champions Liverpool in the role of assistant coach.

 Personal life

+Van Bronckhorst was born in Rotterdam to Victor van Bronckhorst, an Indonesian-Dutch father, and Fransien Sapulette, an Indonesian mother of Moluccan descent.

 Van Bronckhorst and his wife Marieke have two sons.
-United States international Giovanni Reyna – son of Van Bronckhorst's former Rangers teammate Claudio Reyna – is named after him.
+Giovanni and Marieke founded the Giovanni van Bronckhorst Foundation (GvB Foundation) in 2008.
+Based in Rotterdam, the Foundation aims to enable disadvantaged children transitioning from primary to secondary school to develop basic life skills to overcome personal and social barriers by encouraging participation in sport.